suhank/zea-engine/docs/api/SceneTree/Geometry/Mesh.md

 <a name="Mesh+getFaceVertexIndex"></a>

 ### getFaceVertexIndex
-Returns a single vertex index for a given face and facevertex.
+Returns a single vertex index for a given face and faceVertex.

 **Returns**: <code>number</code> - - The vertex index